ScienceEnthusiast777/vessel/README.md

 deployed version: https://the-vessel.herokuapp.com/
 </br>
 A prototype for an application that hosts a randomly generated card game built with user input.
 Users can upload images to have them generated into cards with random attributes, and create and share rule systems with others.
-The purpose of this project was mainly to learn how to manipulate image files with a package called Jimp (https://www.npmjs.com/package/jimp?activeTab=readme)
 </br>
 <img src="https://github.com/atrathbone/atrathbone/blob/main/Vessel-screengrab.PNG?raw=true" height="75%" width="75%"/>
 </br>